capactio/website/docs/operation/common-problems.md

 ## Unreachable Gateway

-Gateway aggregates GraphQL APIs from the Capact Engine, Public OCH, and Local OCH.
+Gateway aggregates GraphQL APIs from the Capact Engine, Public Hub, and Local Hub.
 If one of the aggregated component is not working properly, Gateway is not working either.

 Symptoms: